-September - October Exhibits @ Art Works
+September- October Exhibits @ Art Works!

-See these exhibits 12 - 6 PM, Tuesdays - Sundays through October 20, 2018.
+See these new exhibits and 85 artist studios Tuesday – Sunday, 11 am – 5 pm.
 Admission is free and open to the public.

 ________________________________________